eslam-reda-div/HELT/paper.md

 We believe that biologically-grounded emotional intelligence represents an important frontier for language model development.
 By drawing inspiration from the human endocrine system, we move beyond discrete emotion categories toward a richer, more nuanced representation of emotional states.
 Our results demonstrate that this approach yields tangible improvements in emotional appropriateness, as perceived by human evaluators.

-We release our implementation to the research community with the hope that it will inspire further work on emotionally-intelligent AI systems—developed responsibly, deployed thoughtfully, and aligned with human values.
+We release our implementation to the research community at https://github.com/eslam-reda-div/HELT with the hope that it will inspire further work on emotionally-intelligent AI systems—developed responsibly, deployed thoughtfully, and aligned with human values.

 ---